home | what's new | other sitescontact | about

 we are cautioned against worshipping the idol of certainty

-Those who do, like Peter Pan, remain perpetual children.
+Those who do engage in such worship, like Peter Pan, remain perpetual children.

 This is what Fitzgerald is warning about.
 People are frightened of living with uncertainty.
 We want solid and firm answers.
 We want to “believe” and proclaim that we’re “right.”
-And it’s this desire for an immediate absolute knowledge that drives us into the cults, in various forms -- dogmatic politics, materialistic science, religion, academia, the corporate world.
+And it’s this neurotic desire for immediate absolute knowledge that drives us into the cults, in various forms - totalitarian politics, materialistic science, 'infallible' religion, one-answer academia, the greed-led corporate world.

 more than drinking the koolaid